openharmony/third_party_python/Doc/c-api/arg.rst

    them.
 Instead, the implementation assumes that the byte string object uses the encoding passed in as parameter.

+.. versionchanged:: 3.12
+   ``u``, ``u#``, ``Z``, and ``Z#`` are removed because they used a legacy ``Py_UNICODE*`` representation.

 Numbers
 -------

+These formats allow representing Python numbers or single characters as C numbers.
+Formats that require :class:`int`, :class:`float` or :class:`complex` can
+also use the corresponding special methods :meth:`~object.__index__`, :meth:`~object.__float__` or :meth:`~object.__complex__` to convert the Python object to the required type.

+For signed integer formats, :exc:`OverflowError` is raised if the value is out of range for the C type.
+For unsigned integer formats, no range checking is done --- the most significant bits are silently truncated when the receiving field is too small to receive the value.

 ``b`` (:class:`int`) [unsigned char]
-   Convert a nonnegative Python integer to an unsigned tiny int, stored in a C :c:expr:`unsigned char`.
+   Convert a nonnegative Python integer to an unsigned tiny integer, stored in a C :c:expr:`unsigned char`.

 ``B`` (:class:`int`) [unsigned char]
-   Convert a Python integer to a tiny int without overflow checking, stored in a C :c:expr:`unsigned char`.
+   Convert a Python integer to a tiny integer without overflow checking, stored in a C :c:expr:`unsigned char`.

 ``h`` (:class:`int`) [short int]